ZephyrTransport/governance/DRAFT governance.md

 In general, asynchronous communication is much more important because it allows archives to be created and it's more tolerant on the volunteer nature of the various communities.

 #### DOCUMENTATION
 Each project is responsible for its own project website.
-Further information to assist committers, developers, and PMCs is available at [Infrastructure].
+Further information to assist committers, developers, and PMCs is available at [Infrastructure](https://www.apache.org/dev/infrastructure.html).

 #### DECISION MAKING
 Projects are normally auto-governing and driven by the people who volunteer for the job.
 This is sometimes referred to as "do-ocracy" -- power of those who do.
 This functions well for most cases.